 |Suited for||Western, rodeo, dressage and leisure riding|

-The World’s Fastest Horse on Short Distances
+World’s Fastest Horse on Short Distances

 The American Quarter Horse is an extremely fast, agile, versatile, reliable horse that is always willing to work.
 Generally, the English thoroughbred is supposed to be the fastest horse breed – but mainly on long distances.
 The American Quarter Horse is much faster on short distances as it can speed up very quickly.

-Use: Very Popular with Cowboys
+Very Popular With Cowboys

 Because of their characteristics, American Quarter Horses are particularly popular with cowboys.
 They mainly train the horses for western riding and rodeos.
 The riders do not really need the reins and have their hands free to catch a cow with the lasso for instance.

-History: With the Conquerors to America
+They Came With the Conquerors to America

 The American Quarter Horse has its origins in the times of the discovery of America.
 The settlers brought breeds such as Arabs, Berbers and Andalusians as well as Irish ponies and English thoroughbreds with them across the Ocean.
 Today’s American Quarter Horse is the result of crossbreeding.

-Character: Lively and Ambitious
+Lively and Ambitious

 The American Quarter Horse is very lively and ambitious, but it never overdoes anything.
 Even in hectic situations it always keeps calm and remains well-tempered.